 - 8. The 2010 NPT Review Conference emphasized the importance of a process leading to full implementation of the 1995 Resolution on the Middle East.
-To that end, the Conference endorsed the practical step that "[t]he Secretary-General of the United Nations and the co-sponsors of the 1995 Resolution, in consultation with the States of the region, will convene a conference in 2012, to be attended by all States of the Middle East, on the establishment of a Middle East zone free of nuclear weapons and all other weapons of mass destruction, on the basis of arrangements freely arrived at by the States of the region, and with the full support and engagement of the nuclear-weapon States" and that "[t]he 2012 Conference shall take as its terms of reference the 1995 Resolution". - 9.
-The 2010 NPT Review Conference also agreed additional steps aimed at supporting the implementation of the 1995 Resolution, including that the "IAEA, the Organisation for the Prohibition of Chemical Weapons and other relevant international organizations be requested to prepare background documentation for the 2012 Conference regarding modalities for a zone free of nuclear weapons and other weapons of mass destruction and their delivery systems, taking into account work previously undertaken and experience gained". - 10.
-In response to a request from Mr Jaakko Laajava, the facilitator of the 2012 Conference, in October 2012 the Agency's Secretariat provided to Mr Laajava background documentation which described the work undertaken by the Agency and the experience gained with regard to modalities for a zone free of nuclear weapons in the Middle East region. - 11.
-At the 2015 NPT Review Conference, the parties reviewed the operation of the Treaty, taking into account the decisions and the resolution adopted by the 1995 Review and Extension Conference, the Final Document of the 2000 Review Conference and the conclusions and recommendations for follow-on actions of the 2010 Review Conference.
-Despite intensive consultations, the Conference was not able to reach agreement on the substantive part of the draft Final Document. - 12.
-Notwithstanding the continuing broad support for the view that the global nuclear non-proliferation regime would be further strengthened through the establishment of an NWFZ in the Middle East, the requests of the General Conference for model safeguards agreements require agreement among the States in the region on the material obligations that those States are prepared to assume as part of an NWFZ agreement in the Middle East region. - 13.
-Material obligations which could form part of an eventual Middle East NWFZ agreement have been described in the previous reports of the Director General. - 14.
-There still continues to be a lack of agreement among the States in the region of the Middle East on the substance and modalities of an agreement to establish a Middle East NWFZ.
-The Secretariat therefore may not be in a position at this stage to embark on the preparation of the model agreements foreseen in the 1995 Resolution.
-However, the Director General and the Secretariat will continue to consult and work with the States of the Middle East region to find the common ground required to develop the model agreements as a necessary step towards the establishment of a Middle East NWFZ.
+To that end, the Conference endorsed the practical step that "Itlhe Secretary-General of the United Nations and the co-sponsors of the 1995 Resolution, in consultation with the States of the region, will convene a conference in 2012, to be attended by all States of the Middle East, on the establishment of a Middle East zone free of nuclear weapons and all other weapons of mass destruction, on the basis of arrangements freely arrived at by the States of the region, and with the full support and engagement of the nuclear-weapon States" and that "[t]he 2012 Conference shall take as its terms of reference the 1995 Resolution". - The 2010 NPT Review Conference also agreed additional steps aimed at supporting the implementation of the 1995 Resolution, including that the "IAEA, the Organisation for the Prohibition of Chemical Weapons and other relevant international organizations be requested to prepare background documentation for the 2012 Conference regarding modalities for a zone free of nuclear weapons and other weapons of mass destruction and their delivery systems, taking into account work previously undertaken and experience gained".8 - In response to a request from Mr Jaakko Laajava, the facilitator of the 2012 Conference, in October 2012 the Agency's Secretariat provided to Mr Laajava background documentation9 which described the work undertaken by the Agency and the experience gained with regard to modalities for a zone free of nuclear weapons in the Middle East region. - At the 2015 NPT Review Conference, the parties reviewed the operation of the Treaty, taking into account the decisions and the resolution adopted by the 1995 Review and Extension Conference, the Final Document of the 2000 Review Conference and the conclusions and recommendations for follow-on actions of the 2010 Review Conference.
+Despite intensive consultations, the Conference was not able to reach agreement on the substantive part of the draft Final Document.
+10 - 12.
+At the first session of the Preparatory Committee for the 2020 NPT Review Conference, held in Vienna from 2 to 12 May 2017, "States parties reaffirmed their support for the resolution on the Middle East adopted by the 1995 Review and Extension Conference and recalled the affirmation of its goals and objectives by the 2000 and 2010 Review Conferences."11 - Notwithstanding the continuing broad support for the view that the global nuclear non-proliferation regime would be further strengthened through the establishment of an NWFZ in the Middle East, the requests of the General Conference for model safeguards agreements require agreement among the States in the region on the material obligations that those States are prepared to assume as part of an NWFZ agreement in the Middle East region. - Material obligations which could form part of an eventual Middle East NWFZ agreement have been described in the previous reports of the Director General.

-&lt;sup>7 NPT/CONF.2010/50 (Vol. I), IV.
+7 NPT/CONF.2010/50 (Vol. I), IV.
 "The Middle East, particularly implementation of the 1995 Resolution on the Middle East", paragraph 7(a).

-&lt;sup>8 NPT/CONF.2010/50 (Vol. I), IV.
+8 NPT/CONF.2010/50 (Vol. I), IV.
 "The Middle East, particularly implementation of the 1995 Resolution on the Middle East", paragraph 7(d).

-&lt;sup>9 Document GOV/2013/33/Add.1-GC(57)/10/Add.1.
+9 Document GOV/2013/33/Add.1-GC(57)/10/Add.1.

-&lt;sup>10 NPT/CONF.2015/50 (Part I), paragraph 29.
+10 NPT/CONF.2015/50 (Part I), paragraph 29.